Dr. Theresa Powell

 Dr. Tiffany Fountaine Boykin

-Tiffany Fountaine Boykin is the Dean of Student Engagement at Anne Arundel Community College.
+Tiffany Fountaine Boykin is the Chief Compliance and Fair Practices Officer at Anne Arundel Community College.
 Dr. Boykin provides leadership, vision, innovation, and strategic direction for programs and activities that support student belonging, development, leadership, and wellness.
 In addition, Dr. Boykin interprets, articulates, implements, and monitors institutional compliance with appropriate laws, regulations, and policies.
 She is also an adjunct professor in the Community College Leadership Doctoral Program at Morgan State University where she primarily instructs courses in research methods, student development, and legal aspects of higher education.